stropeala/final_project_ITS2025-2026/README.md

 ## Overview

 This project is a local web application with a website and AI chatbot interface.
 All requests are proxied through the backend to a locally hosted [Ollama](https://ollama.com) service, which means that the AI will run locally on my machine.
-Any chat conversation data is also stored locally using a SQLite database via SQLAlchemy.
+Any chat conversation data is stored locally using an SQLite database via SQLAlchemy and users are stored using PostgreSQL also via SQLAlchemy.

 ## Features
+*   **WIP**
+*   **THIS IS AN UNFINISHED PROJECT**
 *   **WIP**

 ## Technology